Rishithakur337/linear-regression-/README.md

 # linear-regression
-#optimizatton of the model using Lasso and Ridge
+#optimization of the model using Lasso and Ridge
 #House price prediction